 If you fail to file in time, you will significantly decrease your chances of receiving compensation.
 To avoid missing any deadlines, it’s best to consult an attorney if you believe your loved one is suffering abuse at their nursing home facility.

 Contact Jim Glaser Law to Learn About Your Legal Options

 If you suspect that your elderly loved one is experiencing abuse at their care facility, contact Jim Glaser Law.
 We are committed to seeing the rights of your loved one protected.
 Negligent nursing home facilities and/or caretakers should be punished for their actions.

-With the help of a nursing home abuse lawyer, you may increase your chances of obtaining the compensation your elderly loved one deserves.
+With the help of a Boston nursing home abuse attorney, you may increase your chances of obtaining the compensation your elderly loved one deserves.
 If you’re uncertain whether you have a case, it’s best to contact our law office to learn about your legal options.

 You can reach our firm at 617-906-8775, or fill out our free case review form.
 Don’t wait.
 This type of case is time-sensitive, and your loved one deserves justice.